Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 **Purpose**: Build an undirected graph of stations and railway lines, optionally filtering electrified lines.

+**How it works**:
+- For each railway line:
+    - Skip it if filtering by electrified lines and it doesn't qualify.
+    - Add the line to both the origin and target station’s adjacency list.
+- The result is a bidirectional graph where each station knows its connected lines.

 ```java
 private Map<Station, List<Railway>> buildUndirectedGraph(boolean onlyElectrified) {
     Map<Station, List<Railway>> graph = new HashMap<>();